 Clifford Yantz is very happy to be part of Water For Life Charity.
 He has performed hydrogeological investigations at over 100 sites as well as specializes in the review and interpretation of hydrogeological data to determine groundwater flow characteristics.
 He has designed and helped with over three dozen groundwater extraction systems.
 He installed hundreds of wells and used groundwater flow models to evaluate hydrogeological resources and design groundwater extraction systems.
 Clifford is excited to go to Kenya again and begin drilling wells for WFL.

-Alexandrine Harig joined the Water For Life Charity effort in 2017 as a 5thgrader with her first $50 donation which she raised selling hand painted cards.
-Since that first donation, she has raised over $7000, providing filters which can supply over 280 million gallons of clean water.
+Alexandrine Harig joined the Water For Life Charity effort in 2017 as a 5th grader, making her first $50 donation by selling hand-painted cards.
+Since that first donation, she has raised over $10,000 by partnering with local businesses and organizations.

-She is the recipient of Water For Life Charity’s 2019 Youth Humanitarian Award, and has contributed her paintings for the 2019 gala to fund 100 water filters for the Guatemala Baby Rescue and the 2020 virtual gala which was a part of a successful team and effort to raise funds for two $8000 wells that were installed in two villages in Kenya, Africa in the spring of 2021.
+She is the recipient of Water For Life Charity’s 2019 Youth Humanitarian Award.
+Alexandrine has also contributed her paintings to the 2019 gala to fund 100 water filters for the Guatemala Baby Rescue and the 2020 virtual gala, which helped raise $16,000 to fund two wells that were installed in Kenyan villages in the spring of 2021.

-In fall of 2021, Alexandrine begins her high school career at Culver Academies in Indiana.
-Alexandrine is drawn to the WFLC team’s compassion and commitment to help people around the world gain access to life’s basic and simple need for clean water.
+Alexandrine attends high school at Culver Academies in Indiana and is drawn to the WFLC team’s compassion and commitment to help people around the world gain access to life’s basic and simple need for clean water.